rpendleton/spotify-rcd/README.md

 Apple keyboard opens iTunes if no other media applications are open.
 The purpose of this project is to patch this behavior such that Spotify is opened instead.

+## :warning: Catalina support is experimental

+This project hasn't worked since High Sierra.
+This branch is a work-in-progress that adds support for Catalina, but the instructions and installer are outdated, nor have I tested the changes thoroughly.
+If you want to try your luck, you can use this branch to patch the `com.apple.mediaremoted` launch daemon instead of `com.apple.rcd`.

 ## :warning: Compatibility

 This is the README for the legacy version of the project.
 The legacy version is